 Network Type: Select the network type.
-If you are connecting to a wireless router or access point, select Infrastructure.
+If you are connecting

+to a wireless router or access point, select Infrastructure.
+(Ad-hoc mode is not supported)

 Security Type: Select the type of security used.
-Please refer to the

-Wireless Security section for more information.
+Please refer to the Wireless Security section for more information.